 During Case Conferencing meetings, Participating Agencies should review activities including progress towards a household’s housing goals, map roles and responsibilities where multiple providers are working together to solve a household’s housing crisis, work towards resolving conflicts or strategizing solutions to the current crisis, and potentially adjust current service plans to better reflect current goals.18 Case Conferencing also provides the region a setting to address systemic issues collaboratively and remove barriers to housing in real time.
 To meet these goals efficiently, Participating Agencies should be in attendance as well as any relevant case manager(s) and community or agency decision-makers.
 If a region wishes to allow Non-Participating Agencies to attend, please contact the Systems Change team at THN to discuss.

 Advocates at VSPs are highly encouraged to participate, especially as experts on the dynamics of domestic violence.
 They may attend Case Conferencing meetings to listen and then bring back information to a household with whom they are working.

+VSPs cannot discuss and share information about a household with other agencies without a time-limited, topic-specific, survivor-informed, and written release signed by the household member.
+The survivor has the right to decide what information may be shared by the VSP in case conferencing, if any, after discussing with the VSP the benefits and risks of sharing.
+It is best practice to communicate early with VSPs if there is a case on the housing priority list that will be discussed at case conferencing to allow them time to talk with the survivor.
+It is important to note that survivors may change their decision to share information at any time.
+Along with specific cases conferencing, the VSP may sit in planning meetings to offer expertise and support on supporting households not participating with the VSP.

 Case Conferencing may be a formal, planned segment of a CEPE meeting but is recommended to be a separate meeting all together.
 HUD standards state that Case Conferencing may take various forms, but generally constitute any meetings of CE staff members from multiple projects and agencies to discuss cases, resolve barriers to housing, and make decisions about priority, eligibility, enrollment, termination, and appeal.11 Privacy standards as listed in the TX BoS CoC HMIS Privacy Policy must be taken into consideration when facilitating Case Conferencing meetings because the matter of discussion includes PII.
 In addition, VSPs involved in Case Conferencing must adhere to the confidentiality provisions of the Violence Against Women Act (VAWA) and Family Violence Prevention and Services Act (FVSPA) to protect the safety and privacy of victims of domestic violence.
 Only those with a legitimate interest should attend.